Fire and rescue services

 Violent crime is common in Guatemala, particularly in tourist destinations.
 This includes:

 Crime often involves guns.
-Violent crime increases at night.
+The risk of violent crime increases at night.

 Areas at risk for violent crime, assault and robbery include: